As January gets closer and the weather colder, preparing your car for winter is important to ensure you’re safe on the road.

 WHAT TO KEEP IN YOUR CAR THIS WINTER – CHECKLIST

 To be sure that you aren’t going to get caught out this winter, you should prepare some necessary items to keep in your car in case of an emergency.
 See our handy checklist below:

 - A car compatible phone charger or a portable charger

 - A snow spade

-It is important for you to prepare your car for winter, for your safety and the safety of other road users.
-If you need more help Kwik Fit offers a free winter car check service, which can be booked in on their website.
+You need to prepare your car for winter, for your safety and the safety of other road users.
+Kwik Fit offers a free winter car check service, which can be booked on their website if you need more help.

 Driving during winter can be hazardous, from grit paint damage to bumps and scuffs.
 If you want to give your car some overdue attention and ready to look good for the summer, get in touch today.